The Correct Way to Being a Friend Character

 While giving off such a “special aura”, he leaned against the window and stared outside.

 While having a calm profile, his eyes held a powerful light in them.
-It was as if he was a strong character that was saying “Hmm, I’ve got good eyes.
+It was as if he was a strong character that was saying “Hmm, nothing evades my eyes.
 These pupils will pierce directly without hesitation.”

 (I see.
 This guy is definitely the genuine red ranger.
 No, he’s at the level of being scarlet or crimson.
 Who the heck are you?
 Where did you come from?)